mario-guerra/mario-guerra.github.io/src/content/documentation/api_design_guidelines.md

 * Consider retry policies and failure handling
 * Require HTTPS with verification

 > **Note:** Webhooks can present challenges with firewalls, client reliability, and error handling.
 Services must handle various failure scenarios, including unresponsive clients and potential infinite loops.
-Consider webhooks only when necessary and implement proper safeguards
+Consider webhooks only when necessary and implement proper safeguards.

 ---

-## API Management

-### 1. Rate Limiting

-* Use standard headers:
-  * `X-RateLimit-Limit`: Total requests allowed
-  * `X-RateLimit-Remaining`: Requests remaining
-  * `X-RateLimit-Reset`: Reset timestamp
-* Return 429 status with Retry-After header when exceeded
-* Consider different limits for different operations

-### 2. Idempotency and Concurrency

-* Support idempotency keys for non-idempotent operations
-* Use ETags and If-Match headers for optimistic concurrency
-* Return appropriate status codes for version conflicts:
-  * 412 Precondition Failed
-  * 409 Conflict
-  * 304 Not Modified

-### 3. Observability

-* Include unique request IDs in responses
-* Use correlation IDs for cross-service tracing
-* Provide health check endpoints
-* Consider including API version information in responses where it helps with troubleshooting

----

-## Documentation

-### 1. API Documentation

-* Maintain complete, up-to-date documentation
-* Include examples for all endpoints
-* Document error codes and scenarios
-* Use OpenAPI/Swagger specifications
-* Provide change management information

-### 2. Error Handling

-* Define standard error types
-* Ensure consistent error formats
-* Include actionable information
-* Document retry strategies

----

-## Testing and Quality Assurance

-### 1. Comprehensive Testing

-* Unit test all endpoints
-* Implement realistic integration tests
-* Test edge cases and error conditions
-* Conduct performance tests under load

-### 2. Monitoring

-* Log all API interactions
-* Monitor usage, performance, and errors
-* Set up alerts for abnormal patterns
-* Track deprecated feature usage

----

 ## Wrap up

-These guidelines provide a foundation for building robust, developer-friendly APIs.
-Treat them as living documents that evolve with technology and organizational needs.
-Always prioritize clarity, consistency, and ease of use in your API design.
+These technical guidelines provide a foundation for building robust, developer-friendly APIs.
+Follow these guidelines to ensure your APIs are consistent, maintainable, and provide a great developer experience.
+For guidance on API strategy and governance, see the [API Strategy and Governance Guide](/documentation/api_strategy_governance), and for implementation guidance, see the [API Lifecycle Management Guide](/documentation/api_lifecycle_management).

 > **Remember:** An API is a user interface for developers—design it with the same care as any user-facing product.